gptscript-ai/search/README.md

 - `country` (optional): The country to search from, in ISO 3166-2 format.
 - `search_lang` (optional): The language to search in, in RFC 5646 format.
 - `offset` (optional): The offset of the first result to return (used for pagination).
-  Each query will return up to 10 results.

 ## Brave